When the doors to Az’Kabek opened, it was an issue of great importance.

 The man walked through the doors as if they were just any old doors, looking around without the surprise that always accompanied visitors, but with intent as if looking for someone.

 Others moved forward, adults.
 Guards with weapons – though the doors had opened, and the man had Hestur’s coin, so what did they think they were doing?

 That was teacher’s voice, but Ravena had no intention of returning.
-She ducked, holding up her skirt so as not to trip (past experience and scraped knees had taught her well), and raced between the merchant stalls so she could hear what the stranger said.
+She slid down the lamppost, held up her skirt, and raced between the merchant stalls so she could hear what the stranger said.

 The man had amazing green eyes.

-“Name yourself,” said one of the otoroshi-guards, pointing with his double-bladed spear.
+“Name yourself,” said one of the otoroshi-guards, pointing with his crescent-bladed spear.

-Unfortunately, he had Pael for an interrogator, and Pael had neither a sense of humor nor an ounce of poetry in all his bones.
+Unfortunately, he had Pael for an interrogator, and Pael had not an ounce of poetry or sense in all his bones.
 “Your name, or your blood on the ground!”
-He poked, the tips of his spear dimpling the man’s skin.
+He poked, dimpling the man’s skin.

-The man did not react to either, ignoring the spear as easily as he ignored Pael’s tusks and bright blue mane.
-“I have thought on a name for myself,” he said.
+The man did not react to that either, ignoring the spear as easily as he ignored Pael’s tusks and bright blue mane.
+“I have chosen a name for myself,” he said.

 Pael scraped the spear down, breaking the man’s skin.

 The man was suddenly naked.